Lumi-supercomputer/LUMI-training-materials/docs/2day-next/06-Slurm.md

 are being used, and with proper binding of the resources.
 In some cases the `--overlap` parameter of `srun` may help a bit.
 (And some have reported that in some cases `--exact` is needed instead, but this parameter is already implied if `--cpus-per-task` can be used.)

+Note that we have observed unexpected behaviour when using this on nodes that were not job-exclusive, likely caused by Slurm bugs.
+It also doesn't make much sense to use this feature in that case.
+The main reason to use it, is to be able to do proper mapping/binding of resources even when a single job step cannot fill a whole node.
+In other cases it may simply be easier to have multiple jobs, one for each job step that you would run simultaneously.

 ??? example "A longer example"
     Consider the bash job script for an exclusive CPU node: